 All these different dimensions of education are the focus of this Journal.
-We aim at promoting critical discourse on all these aspects in order to build new theoretical as well as practical insights.
-While talking about building theoretical insights, we aim at promoting theorization of local perspectives.
+We promote critical discourse on all these aspects in order to build new theoretical as well as practical insights.
+While talking about building theoretical insights, we promote the theorization of local perspectives.
 In order to explain and interpret local processes and phenomena, deriving from world theories is important but more important for us is building local theories deriving from those processes and phenomena.
 This would allow us to see our realities and interpretations on the basis of our own world views, values, and perspectives.
 The meaning of local, however, could be wider.
 We can consider the local as a small locality/community, larger group/society, nation, region, and even at the level of the continent.

 International Advisory Board

 Anna Robinson-Pant, School of Education and Lifelong Learning, University of East Anglia, United Kingdom

 Liu Baocun, International and Comparative Education Research Institute, Beijing Normal University, China